Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Deploy_Model_IoT_Hub.md

 Review your deployment information, then select **Submit**.

-## Verify output on the monitor
+## Verify DevKit camera output

-Connect the HDMI cable to the Vision AI DevKit hardware and your monitor.
-A few minutes after submitting your deployment, you should start to see video on the monitor with bounding boxes drawing around objects the camera can see and evaluate.
+After a few minutes (once the module has downloaded to your DevKit camera), you should see objects detected by the camera showing on a monitor connected to the HDMI port on the DevKit camera.
+(Note: if you see a 417 Runtime Response, it should be replaced with ‘OK’ once the module has downloaded.)

-Note: You can also view the camera output using an RTSP compatible video player.
+You can optionally use a video player app supporting the RTSP protocol, such as VLC Player, to view the video output from your camera.
 See [View RTSP video stream]({{ '/docs/RTSP_stream/' | relative_url}}){:target="_blank"} for more information.